-Most of us already know these foods promote muscle growth.
+Most of us already know the main foods that promote muscle growth, such as chicken, eggs, and peanut butter.
 We don’t need to be told about them for the umpteenth time.
-When searching for ways to add lean muscle, we want new information, not the same old tired stuff.
+When searching for ways to add lean muscle, we want new information, not old tired stuff.

-Avocados also contain 60% more of the electrolyte potassium than a banana.
+Avocados also contain 60% more electrolyte potassium than a banana.
 That, along with magnesium, contributes to proper cell and muscle function.

 Extra Virgin Olive Oil

-Like avocados, olive oil also contains monounsaturated fats to stimulate the production of protein for muscle growth.
-Olive oil also decreases sensitivity to insulin; increases the rate of protein synthesis; halts the collapse of muscle tissue; and promotes joint health.
+Like avocados, olive oil also contains monounsaturated fats to stimulate protein production for muscle growth.
+Olive oil also decreases sensitivity to insulin, increases the rate of protein synthesis; halts the collapse of muscle tissue, and promotes joint health.
 When eating olive oil, don’t ingest refined olive oil.
 Use extra virgin olive oil to so you can reap the benefits.

 Consider the ostrich as a big, overgrown chicken.
 But ostrich meat actually tastes like lean beef.
 It is low in fat (less than turkey) and cholesterol and high in calcium, protein and iron.